Scope: What is chargeable: Land transactions: Exempt interests FA03/S48(2)

 - a ‘security interest’, that is, an interest or right (other than a rentcharge) held for the purpose of securing the payment of money or the performance of any other obligation.
-The commonest example of a security interest is a mortgage (in Scotland, a standard security)
+The commonest example of a security interest is a mortgage

 - a licence to use or occupy land (note that a document which describes itself as a licence may in fact be a lease, especially if the practical consequence is that the grantee has exclusive occupation)